 How Does this New Era of Media Landscape Impact Upon Us?

 A healthy dose of skepticism about anything is a good thing most especially nowadays where everything can be edited, duplicated, or manipulated using technologies like AI (Artificial Intelligence so it’s just a matter of time when deepfake videos are going to be used as mediums for political propaganda that could impact elections quite negatively such as what happened with 2016 US presidential election.

 Using deepfakes videos can cause distrust among individuals and the general public.
 Everything we see or hear, especially in social media where all kinds of things have been edited.
 It might be through using software like photoshop and it might be even harder to detect deepfake media than what you’re seeing now because AI will be getting smarter day by day.
 It is not hard to imagine this new era of the media landscape: every news article has been manipulated by editing photos/videos.
 Even Wikipedia entries get altered by anonymous users who are trying to enforce their own political agenda.
 This certainly is a kind of new era that we’d want to live in.

 So what do you think about the Future of Deepfakes?

 It’s an exciting time for technology, but it’s going to be a dangerous one as well especially when deepfake videos emerge onto the mainstream media landscape.
 Given that AI is getting smarter day by day, perhaps one way to cope with this may be found in changing our perception about how we consume content online.

 Humans are adaptable beings who have already learned how to deal with all kinds of situations in their lives.
-So hopefully, we’ll learn how to handle deepfakes pretty soon.
-If not then things might get worse before it gets better.
+So hopefully, we have learnt, what is deepfake and how does deepfake work.
+If not now, then things might get worse before it gets better.
 That’s all for now, thank you very much and if you found this article useful please leave a comment!